Skip to main content

 What Didn't Work

-• Adding chat support: Increased support load without conversion lift
+• Adding live chat support: Increased support load by 40% without measurable conversion lift.
+Users didn't have questions—they had friction.

 The Final Stack